MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/supported-repositories.md

 Publish-PSResource @publishPSResourceSplat
 ```

-If you use the **ApiKey** parameter, the value must the plaintext PAT.
+If you use the **ApiKey** parameter, the value must be the plaintext PAT.
 For example:

 ```powershell
 $publishPSResourceSplat = @{